Adele in Munich: Adele World

 Adele World housed a reproduction of a British pub.
 The English press initially indicated it would be a replica of The Good Ship pub in Kilburn, London, where some of her early live performances took place.
 Despite what was reported in the press, the replica of this pub was not found on opening day.
 Instead, it was a replica of the Duke of Wellington pub in West London, where Adele signed her first recording contract.
 At the I Drink Wine bar, people could consume white wines, among a range of options.
 Aperol spritz, one of Adele's "favourite drinks", was abundantly served.
 The beverage selection also encompassed beer, German Radler, wine spritzer (Weinschorle), Champagne, and Müller-Thurgau semi-sparkling non-alcoholic wine.
 Münchner Merkur's Katja Kraft described the presentation of Adele World as being of "high quality".
-Every detail was adapted to Adele's songs, such as the employees' polo shirts emblazoned with the "Hello.
+Every detail was adapted to Adele's songs, including the employees' polo shirts emblazoned with the "Hello.
 How can I help?" logo.

 Among the memorabilia on display was a telephone box similar to the one featured in the "Hello" music video; it was covered with ivy and emitted messages from Adele.
 Nussmayr likened Adele World to a German Volksfest, noting its incorporation of quintessentially British elements such as the [red] telephone box for selfies.
 Artificial turf areas have also been installed for relaxation.
 Buchwald also drew a comparison to a Volksfest, but one characterised by an elegant design with an abundance of black.
 Performers walked through Adele World on stilts, and a brass band played.
 A queue of approximately 200 m long formed to access the main merchandise tent.
-After an hour's wait to enter this merchandise store, the crowd was able to admire the outfits Adele had worn at special events—including a dozen gowns, among them a Burberry piece and a green one by Givenchy—all displayed in locked glass cases.
+After an hour's wait to enter this merchandise store, the crowd was able to admire the outfits Adele had worn at special events, including a dozen gowns—among them a Burberry piece and a green one by Givenchy—all displayed in locked glass cases.